Do You Have Enough Talent to Succeed?

-“She inherited her musical skill from her father, but my dad is a truck driver which is why I can’t play the piano.”
+- “She inherited her musical skill from her father, but my dad is an accountant, which is why I can’t play the piano.”

 If you believe you need to be born with a talent or inherit a talent to be successful, you are one step closer to failure.
-Yet if you realize you can find the talent you need to succeed at anything you wish, you are one step closer to success.
+Yet if you believe you can find all the talent you need to succeed, at anything you wish, you are one step closer to success.
+Which step do you want to take?

 Are these professionals born with their skills?